Boot sequence hangs on Rocket Lake 11700K.

-Updated by Jeremy Andrews 2 months ago
+Updated by Jeremy Andrews about 2 years ago

 Well, it looks like everything is fine and I just stumbled over a few details.
 I misunderstood my BIOS and didn't realize it had separate options for booting a device from UEFI and just booting normally whenever CSM is turned on.
 So I actually did manage to get this booted and installed in BIOS/CSM mode, with a 560 Ti inserted, and ACPI disabled.
 It's complaining that it doesn't recognize the I225-V ethernet card, and said something about only 8 CPUs being enabled.
 Still, I can probably find a PCI-E network card somewhere that will work with OI.